 Fauci said he does not foresee a Covid-19 vaccine mandate in the United States.

 But if you don’t get a vaccine, the consequences will extend far beyond yourself.
-Not only will you be more vulnerable to getting Covid-19, but it could be harder to achieve herd immunity through vaccination.
+Not only will you be more vulnerable to getting sick with Covid-19, but it could be harder to achieve herd immunity through vaccination.

 In other words: Getting a vaccine is important to help slow this pandemic down or grind it to a halt.
 And that will help the country get back to normal, faster.

 If only half of all Americans are willing to get vaccinated, Covid-19 could stick around for years, said Dr. Francis Collins, director of the National Institutes of Health.

 Initially, there might not be a much of a choice.

 Pfizer’s vaccine needs special, ultra-cold storage — much colder than normal freezers provide.
 So it might be available only if you live in an area where that type of facility is available.

 The Moderna vaccine can be transported and stored at normal refrigeration temperatures.
 That could make it better suited for rural areas or places not close to ultra-cold storage.